What to Know When Selecting a Firewood Shed: Storage Basics

-Whether you’re the type who appreciates using natural resources to stay warm or someone who just wants to save money on an energy bill, you can reduce the chilliness of winter by burning firewood to heat your home.
+Whether you’re the type who appreciates using natural resources to stay warm or someone who just wants to save money on their energy bills, you can reduce the chilliness of winter by burning firewood to heat your home.
 Naturally, the firewood that you collect or buy throughout the season has to be properly stored so that it remains viable when you need it, and the best place to do this is in a firewood shed.

 Guarding Against Insects

 The organic nature of firewood can often attract unwanted visitors into your firewood storage shed, including beetles, ants, spiders, cockroaches, and termites.
 Certain measures can be taken to guard against infestations of these insects.
-You should always do your best to keep moisture within your shed under control.
-If your firewood gets wet, it could provide the conditions necessary for rot and invite insect activity.
-Regularly clean around firewood and move logs so as to brush away collecting insect refuse and matter like eggs.
+You should always do your best to keep moisture within your shed under control: If your firewood gets wet, it could provide the conditions necessary for rot and invite insect activity.
+Regularly clean around firewood and move logs to brush away collecting insect refuse and matter like eggs.

 Good Firewood Use Practices

 Avoid leaving your firewood stacked against your shed or home’s exterior.
 While this may seem like less of a hassle than entering your firewood shed and organizing your haul of wood, it can provide easier access for pests and insects.
 It can also present a fire hazard.
 Instead, make a commitment to enter your firewood shed each time you need some wood and remove just what you need for a day or two.
-Place the wood outside and allow it some time to air out and rid itself of clinging insects before bringing it into your home and making use of it in your hearth.
+Place the wood outside and allow it some time to air out and rid itself of clinging insects before bringing it into your home and making use of it.